IP-CAM/Payeer-Module-for-OpenCart2-1/README.md

 OpenCart 2.x
 ======
-Модуль оплаты Payeer
+Payeer payment module

-Для установки модуля скачайте и распакуйте архив.
+To install the module, download and unpack the archive.
-Далее следуйте прилагаемой инструкции
+Then follow the attached instructions

-Поддерживаемая версия CMS OpenCart 2.x
+Supported CMS OpenCart 2.x version